owncloud/ocis-proxy/getting-started.md

 ##### Server

-OCIS_BRIDGE_NAME
+OCIS_PROXY_NAME
-: Name of the bridge service.
+: Name of the proxy service.
 It will be part of the namespace.

-OCIS_BRIDGE_NAMESPACE
+OCIS_PROXY_NAMESPACE
-: Namespace of the bridge service.
+: Namespace of the proxy service.

-OCIS_BRIDGE_ADDRESS
+OCIS_PROXY_ADDRESS
 : Endpoint for the http service endpoint.

 #### Commandline flags